Power Meters for CW Lasers

 - Cable to Head: 1.5m screened cable

-- Battery monitor: battery stae is monitored continuously)
+- Battery monitor: battery state is monitored continuously (Recharge when it reaches Red zone)

 - Ambient back-off: (up to 2x FSD)

 Analogue meters are normally strongly preferred because its is easier to follow a trend and they do not suggest an unjustified accuracy.
-However, if required, a digital display unit can be supplied.
+However, if you really do prefer a digital readout, we can supply one.
+It fits into the same control unit shown in the picture above.

 Rapid Pulses

-The Display Units are designed to integrate pulsed currents.
+The Display Units are designed to correctly integrate pulsed currents from the detector.
 They show the mean power of rapidly pulsing lasers of any pulse duration with any repetition rate from GHz down to 10Hz.
-Thus these CW Meters are ideal for measurements of lasers for fiber optic or free space communication or pulsed laser therapy.
-Below 10Hz the reading will appear noisy and will be low by an amount depending on the duty cycle.
+Thus these Laser Power Meters are ideal for measurements of lasers for fiber optic or free space communication or pulsed laser therapy.
+Below 10Hz the reading will appear noisy and will read low by an amount depending on the duty cycle.
+This lower limit can be changed on request at the cost of speed of response.

 Temperature Effects